-Oil Tank – by NJ Law You are responsible
+Oil Tank Pass or Fail? – by NJ Law You are Responsible

 Do you live in New Jersey and have an underground oil storage tank on your property?
 Then, it’s important to know the law.
 In this state, homeowners are held responsible if there is a leak of oil from their underground tank.
 If oil leaks into the soil on your property, you are responsible for the cost of the remediation work.
 The NJ underground oil tank law requires this.
 Needless to say, these costs can be very high.